 Beyond acknowledging paternity, unmarried fathers must meet a larger requirement demonstrated commitment to parenting in order to gain constitutionally protected paternal rights.
 This means providing for the child's material and emotional needs, and attempting to form the fullest possible parental relationship with the child.

 Establishing a committed parental role typically includes helping pay pregnancy expenses, birth expenses and child support expenses after delivery.
 Some courts consider the fitness of the father to parent when determining his commitment to parenting.
 Fathers who do not provide support during pregnancy and beyond, who cannot show the ability to provide support, or who have demonstrated drug or alcohol problems can be denied the right to object to adoption.

 The degree to which an unmarried father has the opportunity to play a parental role in the childs life often varies.
 However, doing everything he can to form a parental relationship, making himself as available as possible, and seeking legal recognition parental rights as soon as possible helps a father best position himself to maintain a say in adoption and other parental decisions.

 Depending on state law, fathers who do not consent to the adoption of their child should file an objection to the adoption in the appropriate court, or in some cases with the state health and human services department.
 Often, an objection to adoption must include an indication of intent to petition for custody of the child in a short period of time, 30 days, for example.

 What Are Your Rights as an Unmarried Father?
-Get a Free Legal Review
+A Lawyer Can Help

 The biological requirements of fatherhood are quite simple, especially when compared to the obligations and demands of motherhood.
 This also means a father's rights with respect to his children are not as clear as those of the mother.
-If you have any questions about your rights and obligations as an unmarried father, have a family law attorney review your situation at no cost to you.
+If you have any questions about your rights and obligations as an unmarried father or need legal representation, consider calling a local family law attorney.